py-why/EconML/doc/spec/estimation/dml.rst

 - **What if I have no idea how heterogeneity looks like?**

-    Either use a flexible featurizer, e.g. a polynomial featurizer with many degrees and use the :class:`.SparseLinearDMLCateEstimator`:
+    Either use a flexible featurizer, e.g. a polynomial featurizer with many degrees and use the :class:`.SparseLinearDML`:

     .. testcode::

-        from econml.dml import SparseLinearDMLCateEstimator
+        from econml.dml import SparseLinearDML
         from sklearn.preprocessing import PolynomialFeatures
-        est = SparseLinearDMLCateEstimator(featurizer=PolynomialFeatures(degree=4, include_bias=False))
+        est = SparseLinearDML(featurizer=PolynomialFeatures(degree=4, include_bias=False))
         est.fit(y, T, X, W, inference='debiasedlasso')
         lb, ub = est.const_marginal_effect_interval(X, alpha=.05)

-    Alternatively, you can also use a forest based estimator such as :class:`.ForestDMLCateEstimator`.
+    Alternatively, you can also use a forest based estimator such as :class:`.ForestDML`.
 This estimator can also handle many features, albeit typically smaller number of features than the sparse linear DML.
     Moreover, this estimator essentially performs automatic featurization and can fit non-linear models.

     .. testcode::

-        from econml.dml import ForestDMLCateEstimator
+        from econml.dml import ForestDML
         from sklearn.ensemble import GradientBoostingRegressor
-        est = ForestDMLCateEstimator(model_y=GradientBoostingRegressor(),
+        est = ForestDML(model_y=GradientBoostingRegressor(),
                                      model_t=GradientBoostingRegressor())
         est.fit(y, t, X, W, inference='blb')
         lb, ub = est.const_marginal_effect_interval(X, alpha=.05)